volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 You should always remember that `var` is **globally** scoped in case if it is declared outside of the function and **locally/function** scoped if it is declared inside of the function body.

-> **Scope** in JavaScriptrefers to the current context of code, which determines the accessibility of variables to JavaScript.
+> **Scope** in JavaScript refers to the current context of code, which determines the accessibility of variables to JavaScript.
 The two types of scopeare **local** and **global**: Global variables are those declared outside of a block.
 Local variables are those declared inside of a block.

 Globally scoped variable is accessible in the whole window.
 Locally/function scoped variable is accessible only within function body it was declared in.